Eduardo-vsouza/uproteins/README.md

+# μProteInS
-Welcome to the github page of uProteInS proteogenomics pipeline.\
+Welcome to the github page of μProteInS proteogenomics pipeline.\
-Check the full uProteInS guide at our wiki: https://github.com/Eduardo-vsouza/uproteins/wiki
+Check the full μProteInS guide at our wiki: https://github.com/Eduardo-vsouza/uproteins/wiki